 Friuli Venezia Giulia (often shortened to Friuli) is a border region tucked between Slovenia and Austria where one will find the cultural imprints of all three countries.
-That imprint is very much present in the regional cuisine.

 Over the years, this region has been occupied by various European powers and as such has developed a unique language and culture.
 The political border has shifted a number of times while the physical border of the Julian Alps has stood still, and a timeless subculture typical of the practical life of mountain regions developed.
 On the other hand, the Adriatic coast has been bustling with trading activities since Roman times.
 We'll see for ourselves both of these aspects with the Tagliamento River Valley and Collio wine production area in between.